Skip to main content

 Domain depth

-Many modern teams want BAs comfortable with backlog grooming, story writing, sprint planning.
+Modern teams want BAs comfortable with backlog grooming, user story writing, sprint review facilitation, and working with product managers rather than replacing them.

 1